grant/slides2gif/README.md

 # slides2gif

-Slides2GIF _for Google Slides_

-A web service that converts a Google Slide presentation to a gif.
+Slides2gif is web service that converts a Google Slide presentation to a gif.

 Check it out at [slides2gif.com](https://slides2gif.com)!